We all deserve to live a life we love

 Get to know me a little

-My background is an early start spent in the ballet world training with the highly acclaimed Royal Ballet School and Birmingham Royal Ballet School and I have been lucky to dance in companies internationally and here in the UK as well as appearing in some of the west end shows across London.
+My background is in the ballet world, training with the highly acclaimed Royal Ballet School and Birmingham Royal Ballet School and I have been lucky to dance in companies internationally and here in the UK as well as appearing in some of the west end shows across London.
 I still perform currently throughout the year in various shows but I spend most of my days incorporating the benefits of a yoga lifestyle to all i am lucky to meet around me.

 With the increasing demands and challenges of a dancers career it led me to try yoga and meditation as a way to get out of my own head and the competitive nature of the business.
 After only a few classes i was hooked and knew that this was a path that i would continue to explore which three years later brought me to fly to India to begin my teaching course.